-Typically, common areas such as the desktop, downloads folder, are documents folder are good places to begin just to confirm there aren’t any obvious executables stored there.
-Other key areas are the Downloads storage location and common libraries (DLLs for Windows systems), Other places that can give significant amount of info are the browsing history files — that is if the hacker hasn’t deleted them.
+Typically, common areas such as the desktop, downloads folder, document folder are good places to begin just to confirm there aren’t any obvious executables stored there.
+Other key areas are the Downloads storage location and common libraries (DLLs for Windows systems), Other places that can give a significant amount of info are the browsing history files — that is if the hacker hasn’t deleted them.
 Depending on which browser was being used, each browser stores their cache/history in their unique directories.
 Two common sources for history files are Chrome and Outlook.

 - For Chrome, you can find the cache and history file in C:\Users\(username)\AppData\Local\Google\Chrome\User Data\Default.

 - The Index.dat file is a common place to review to understand a user’s browsing history.

 - If emails are involved, check to see if you can still retrieve the PST/OST files.
 For Outlook 2016, you can find the PST files in Documents\Outlook Files but will need special software to view it.
 The offline Outlook Data File (.ost) is also saved at C:\Users\(username)\AppData\Local\Microsoft\Outlook.